lgsduran/Synchronization/README.md

 string _settingsPath = @"/foo/Synchronization/Synchronization/Settings/appsettings.json";
 ```

-- On the other hand, the file **appsettings.json** stores the paths related to the two synchronized folders as well as the log target file that must eflect the current folder path:
+- On the other hand, the file **appsettings.json** stores the paths related to the two synchronized folders as well as the log target file that must reflect the current folder path:
 ```json
 {
   "Folders": {